 Reducing the Cost of IVF

-Since infertility treatment is expensive, we try to soften its impact by achieving the highest possible pregnancy rates, and thus reduce the number of treatment attempts and the overall expense.
+Although IVF is expensive, our methods achieve the best results at almost half the cost of most IVF centers.
+In fact, if you need another cycle, as many older women do, with our mini-IVF you wind up getting two cycles literally for what one cycle would cost in almost all other centers.
+Furthermore, if you do not mind twins, we are willing to transfer two embryos instead of one, which reduces in half the number of cycles and cost you need to achieve your pregnancy.
 We also make sure not to charge extra for unnecessary testing or ineffective preliminary treatment approaches.
 We only recommend what we feel is necessary to help you achieve a pregnancy as soon as possible.
 Furthermore, we have no hidden extra charges added on which in some clinics might result in much higher costs.

 For example, there is no additional charge for office visits, semen analysis and/or sperm freezing, embryo freezing, assisted hatching, blastocyst culture, or ICSI, which we always do in every case to give you the greatest chance for pregnancy.
 Also, we will not order an expensive list of purely remunerative tests with procedures that just delay the most cost effective treatment.